Thrombocytes (platelets)

 PRINCE

-• according to the PRINCE study, the combination of ASA + ticagrelor seems to be better than ASA + CLP (according to laboratory resistance tests)
+• according to the PRINCE trial, the combination of ASA + ticagrelor appears to be better than ASA + CLP (as indicated by laboratory resistance tests)

-• phase III trial is needed to assess the clinical significance
+• phase III trial should assess the clinical significance

 Elinogrel